XamlBrewer/UWP-MachineLearning-Sample/README.md

 * Regression (in progress)
 * Recommendation (todo)
 * Feature Distribution Analysis with Boxplot Diagrams
-* Feature Correlation Analysis with Heatmap Diagrams (in progress)
+* Feature Correlation Analysis with Heatmap Diagrams

 ## Seeing is believing